 Aside from the risks and drawbacks mentioned above, Cadre is only an option for accredited investors.
-In addition, the minimum investment of $50,000 is also a barrier for some.
+In addition, the current minimum investment of $25,000 is also a barrier for some.

 Cadre vs. Fundrise

-Fundrise is one of the most popular real estate crowdfunding platforms, so it may be helpful to compare and contrast these two options.
+Fundrise is one of the most popular real estate investing platforms, so it may be helpful to compare and contrast these two options.